nih-cfde/training-and-engagement/docs/General-Tutorials/Jekyll_Tutorial.md

 ---
 ```

-This is in `yaml` format and details included here is used by Jekyll to display the content on the main page along with creating the specific URL for this post.
+This is in `yaml` format and details included here are used by Jekyll to display the content on the main page along with creating the specific URL for this post.

 We can make changes to this post and refresh the website to instantly view the rendered changes.
 The naming for posts in Jekyll follow the `YEAR-MONTH-DAY-title.MARKUP` format.